 Taking the RER (regional train) from CDG airport to Paris

 If you want to take the train, just follow the signs for the "RER" in the airport; that's the regional train.
 (You want the RER B, but that's the only one here.)
 You'll probably have to wait in a long line to buy tickets.
-There are machines that are much faster, but my American credit cards seem to not work in them for some reason.
-Couldn't hurt to try.
-I try to always arrive in Paris with some euros on me, to make this whole transaction easier; what if my card doesn't work at all for some reason?
+There are machines that are much faster, but your American credit cards won't work in them if you don't have a chip; these days chips are pretty common so you should be fine.
+I try to always arrive in Paris with a bunch of euros on me, to make this whole transaction easier; what if my card doesn't work at all for some reason?
 It's safest to have a little cash on you.
-But anyway, these machines only take coins, and who's going to arrive in Paris with 12 euros' worth of coins?
+But anyway, these machines usually only take coins, and who's going to arrive in Paris with 13 euros' worth of coins?
 Not a lot of people.
 So be ready to wait in the line.

 You'll get your ticket and head toward the RER station in the airport.
 When you put your ticket through the turnstile, make sure to grab it when it comes out the other end, and keep it handy.
 You may need it later to exit and/or to make a connection in the Métro.